-Most likely you have flexi hose installed underneath your basin or sink, we recommend you follow the below instructions to minimise water leaks.
+Most likely you have flexi hose installed underneath your basin or sink, we recommend you follow the below instructions to minimize water leaks.

 We recommend you have a flexi hose installed by a licensed and qualified plumber, it may seem like a simple job but you can rest assured that the correct installation will be followed and you will not have any water leak or damages in the future.
 Our team will ensure the right length of hose is being installed and not too loose or tight.